 Less is more.
-I’m more picky with when I cook with my kids.
+I’m more picky about when I cook with my kids.
 This isn’t my ideal situation, but being pregnant with two little kids means I have to say no sometimes.
-I know it wont always be this way.
+I know it won’t always be this way.

 Encourage one on one time.
 If my kids want to help in the kitchen, I will set one up with a special snack and TV show to watch, while the other one helps.
 Then, I switch.